 3. Plush Pillows

 Add some oomph to a white settee with lush velvet pillows.
-Bright colors make the neutral fabric pop, while velvet adds a touch of texture.
+Decorating with velvet is easy when it comes to accent pieces.
+Bright colors make the neutral fabric pop, while velvet finishes add a touch of texture.

 4. Surrounded with Style